Prince Henry Cliff Walk (Between Katoomba and Leura)

 Gordon Falls

-The Gordon Falls Lookout and picnic area mark the end of the challenging Prince Henry Cliff Walk.
+Gordon Falls Lookout marks the end of the Prince Henry Cliff Walk.

 Gordon Falls Lookout